Preshyy/ZERO-CONTACT/README.md

 - GameMaker Studio installed on your system.

 ### Installation
+- Accessing the code directly:
    - Clone this repository: git clone https://github.com/YourUsername/Zero-Contact.git
    - Open GameMaker Studio.
    - Import the project files from the cloned repository.
    - Run the game directly within the GameMaker Studio environment.
+- Playing the game without GameMaker Studio:
+   - Download the zip file from itch.io here: https://parzival442.itch.io/zero-contact
+   - Extract the file on your computer.
+   - Launch the .exe file and enjoy!

 ## Acknowledgements
 Special thanks to: